Skip to main content

 Share

-As of Sunday, Global Affairs said there were more than 25,000 Canadians registered in Lebanon, though Foreign Affairs Minister Mélanie Joly has said the tally could be closer to 45,000.
+The department, which has been urging people to flee Lebanon, says there are more than 25,000 Canadians registered as being in the country, though Foreign Affairs Minister Melanie Joly has said the tally could be closer to 45,000.

 Monday marked the one-year anniversary of Hamas's attack on Israel that sparked the now-widening conflict in the Middle East.